REACH Restrictions Roadmap Update Targets 6PPD And Removes THF

 While the removal of THF lowers short-term regulatory pressure, industry should remain alert to future developments, especially regarding classification and labelling revisions.

-Next Steps and Industry Response
+Next Steps And Industry Response

 The CARACAL 55 discussion marks the initial step in the decision-making process.
 Should the proposed amendment be adopted, a restriction dossier for 6PPD will be formally registered.
 Stakeholders should prepare for public consultation phases and begin assessing supply chain impacts.